savonet/book/audio.md

 which will launch the `reqs.skip` command on the telnet server.

-If you like web interfaces more than old shell programs, you can add\indexop{server.hoarbor}\index{harbor}
+If you like web interfaces more than old shell programs, you can add\indexop{server.harbor}\index{harbor}

 ```{.liquidsoap include="liq/server.harbor.liq" from=1 to=-1}
 ```